fukangwei/New_Blog_MarkDown/Qt语法详解/Qt之QWizard.md

 }
 ```

 &emsp;&emsp;By default, the pages are shown in increasing `ID` order.
 To provide a dynamic order that depends on the options chosen by the user, we must reimplement `QWizardPage::nextId()`.
-For example:

 ``` cpp
 int IntroPage::nextId() const {